Praneet460/100DaysofMLCode/README.md

 # 100DaysofMLCode
 This repository is a part of #100DaysofMLCode challenge.
-That mean,s I pledge to code machine learning for at least an hour everyday for the next 100 day.s.
+That means, I pledge to code machine learning for at least an hour everyday for the next 100 days.
-Challenge is starting from June 06 2018.
+Challenge is starting from July 06, 2018.

-## Day 1: June 06, 2018
+## Day 1: July 06, 2018

 ### What I did ?